syncfusion/blazor-docs/src/navigations/tabs/how-to/create-collapsible-tabs.md

----
-title: "Create collapsible Tabs"
-component: "Tab"
-description: "This example demonstrates how to create tabs in a collapsible state when they are initially rendered in the ASP.NET Core Razor Tab component."
----

 # Create collapsible Tabs

 You can achieve collapse and expand functionality in Tab by adding/removing a custom CSS class in the click event handler for each tab.